abhishek655463/getting_started_with_Web_design/README.md

 * Protfolio Website --> Show experice pf work of business and Person.
 * Web app --> like Air bnb, Amazone, google etc.
 >>note :- web app category very Different from other above mentioned websites.
+>> note2 :- ask client to give some website that they think best according to them so you get to know there Expectation, from you.